 In this paper, the model of the ball-beam system has been presented and discussed in detail, and a linearized model with the modern state-space method has been used around the horizontal region.
 A Model Reference Adaptive Control (MRAC) using the MIT rule with the LQR controller was designed to control the position of a ball over a beam.
-As an optimization
+As an optimization method, the genetic algorithm (GA) has been used for parameter tuning of the LQR controller.

 A test of these results has been performed on SIMULINK, and the results show satisfactory performance.
-Adaptation of LQR based on MRGAC techniques improves the performance of the system, thus bringing up quick tracking and steady state control (% OS <= 10%, while Ts <= 3 sec).
+Adaptation of LQR based on MRGAC techniques improves the performance of the system, thus bringing up quick tracking and steady state control (% $OS \le 10\%$, while $Ts \le 3$ sec).